Agreed and Uncontested Divorce

 - Real property to divide

 Unfortunately, I have seen many instances where not hiring an attorney for an uncontested divorce resulted in disaster.
 Sometimes there is no way to fix these mistakes after the fact.
 The following are just a few examples of the uncontested divorce disasters that could have been avoided by hiring a lawyer:

 - The parties intended that neither would pay the other child support.
 However, they incorrectly worded their agreement.
 As a result, years after the divorce was finalized, the Department of Revenue sought two years of back child support.

 - The termination date for alimony was incorrectly omitted.
 As result, the party paying alimony was forced to pay permanent alimony, when he mistakenly believed that alimony would terminate after a year or two.

 - The parties agreement failed to properly handle the division of the marital home.
 As a result, the spouse who did not get the residence, was pursued by the bank, and was forced to pay the loan on the house.

-- The parties agreed to divide a retirement account in a a way that was not supposed to generate federal income taxes for the party whose account was to be divided.
-However, the wording the parties used resulted in a large taxable event – all of which could have been avoided.
+- The parties agreed to divide a retirement account in a a way that was not supposed to generate federal income taxes.
+However, the wording the parties used resulted in a large taxable event – a huge tax hit that could have been avoided.